Guidance on Assessment

-The most common accommodation that needs to be provided for is extra time, typically 10 minutes per hour.
-Canvas will allow you to configure this additional time for individual students.
+The most common accommodation that needs to be provided for is extra time, typically 10 minutes per hour, but additional time may be added for rest breaks.
+Canvas will allow you to take account of this additional time as time stamped late submissions.
 Students entitled to extra time are aware of this and will have availed of it for Semester 1 exams.

 A number of students will use an electronic reader to read aloud the examination paper.
 Electronic readers work best with examination papers that are provided in a Microsoft Word format.
 Students who need screen reading technology are already familiar with it.

 Please be assured that the Disability Support Service are working very closely with their students to ensure everyone is ready for online exams.
 An additional guide to online exams will issue to these students from DSS.